Ilex x altaclerensis

 Common Name: Holly

-Ilex x altaclerensis is a Evergreen Shrub up to 4.00 metres tall.
+Ilex x altaclerensis is an evergreen shrub that can grow up to 4.00 metres tall.

 It has miscellaneous uses.